-At the moment trade unions probably have slightly less influence in the civic discussion and their role have progressively lost their relevance.
+At the moment trade unions probably have slightly less influence in the civic discussion and have progressively lost their relevance.
 Mikko is proposing to get back to people and make them feel empowered by unions that can safeguard their rights on a professional level.

 What could be reimagined now?